 I derived from this, that Joe's education, like Steam, was yet in its infancy.
-Pursuing the subject, I inquired,- "Didn't you ever go to school, Joe, when you were as little as me?"
+Pursuing the subject, I inquired,-

+"Didn't you ever go to school, Joe, when you were as little as me?"
+"No, Pip."

 "Why didn't you ever go to school, Joe, when you were as little as me?"
 "Well, Pip," said Joe, taking up the poker, and settling himself to his usual occupation when he was thoughtful, of slowly raking the fire between the lower bars; "I'll tell you.
 My father, Pip, he were given to drink, and when he were overtook with drink, he hammered away at my mother, most onmerciful.
 It were a'most the only hammering he did, indeed, 'xcepting at myself.
-And he hammered at me with a wigor only to be listening and understanding, Pip?"
+And he hammered at me with a wigor only to be equalled by the wigor with which he didn't hammer at his anwil.- You're a listening and understanding, Pip?"